idil5/HW5/Readme.md

 2. **Placing Tiles**:
    - Drag tiles from your rack onto the board.
    - The first tile must be placed on the center square (marked with a star).
-   - Subsequent tiles must connect to existing tiles on the board.
+   - The next tiles must connect to existing tiles on the board.

 3. **Using Bonus Squares**:
    - Aim to place tiles on bonus squares: